moyeras/COVID-19-Data-Analysis-Project-SQL/README.md

     ORDER BY
         PercentPopulationInfected DESC;
         ```

-14. Get the highest infection count and infection percentage with a date filter:
+    ### Tableau Preparation Queries

-    ### abc
+17. Get the highest infection count and infection percentage with a date filter:
         ```sql
         SELECT
         Location,